sentrychris/psmonitor/README.md

 Alternatively, you could use [supervisor](http://supervisord.org/) or something similar.

-### Connecting to the server from your own app
+### Connecting to the headless server from your own app

-To connect to the WebSocket server, you can use any WebSocket client.
-Here is an example of how to connect using JavaScript:
+To connect to the server, you can use any client or language.

+#### JavaScript Example

 1. Retrieve the assigned worker: